-Let's say you want the Name, Email Address, IP Address and the Tags associated to the person who subscribes or contacts you.
+Let's say you want the Name, Email Address, IP Address, and the Tags associated with the person who subscribes or contacts you.
 For each of these, you will have to enter a text and insert a separate field in the "Message Text" field.

-Entering the text is simple, you just have to type in the text you want displayed in the message before the respective information.
+Entering the text is simple, you just have to type in the text you want to be displayed in the message before the respective information.
 For instance, you can write "Email address".

 Then, you need to insert the specific field for this text.
 Click on the "Insert a Field" option from the upper right corner of the "Message Text" field: